psisoyev/psisoyev.github.io/_posts/2020-05-03-testcontainers.markdown

 This might come handy if you want to create a complex test for your service and environment around it.

 Having the possibility to customize containers can make testing efficient.
-You can containerize your applications and use them in test scenarios.
+You can pack your applications into containers and use them in test scenarios.

 Also, we have seen that it is easy to write tests that can check backward compatibility of your services.
 We can use different versions of the same service for one test scenario.